jlundgrenedge/baseball/research/BABIP_Gap_Analysis_Research_Prompt.md

 ## Executive Summary

-Our baseball physics simulation has calibrated **exit velocity** and **hard hit rate** to match MLB targets (HHR ~38% vs 40% target, Avg EV ~90 mph vs 88 mph target), yet **BABIP remains stubbornly low at ~0.18 vs MLB's 0.295 target**.
+Our baseball physics simulation has calibrated **exit velocity** and **hard hit rate** to match MLB targets (HHR ~38% vs 40% target, Avg EV ~90 mph vs 88 mph target), yet **BABIP remains stubbornly high at ~0.45 vs MLB's 0.295 target**.
 This document identifies gaps in our current research and implementation that may explain this discrepancy.

+**Recent Discovery**: The primary issue is **ground ball fielding** - balls are getting through the infield at unrealistically high rates.
+Our ground ball BABIP is approximately 0.60-0.70 vs MLB's ~0.24 target.

 ---